pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_400.md

 ## Introduction - Migrate On-Prem Database to Cloud

 This lab covers synchronization of an on-prem and cloud database using a previously installed remote DIPC agent.
 Agents allow synchronization of data from sources outside Oracle Cloud.
-Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database server.
+Two VMs will be used to simulate a DIPC instance and an On-Prem database server.
 The DIPC repository database also host the cloud target schema.
-Ravello VMs are being used to simulate cloud instances and do not have Identity Cloud Service (IDCS).
-Modifications will be made before porting to a GSE environment.

 This lab supports the following use cases:
 -   Configure Remote DIPC  (Optional already done in Lab 300)